-Is Marijuana Legal in Tennessee?
+Is weed legal in Tennessee?

-Is Medical Marijuana Legal in Tennessee?
+Is medical marijuana legal in Tennessee?

-Under current Tennessee marijuana laws, the CBD oil must be acquired legally in the U.S. and outside of Tennessee.
+Under current Tennessee marijuana laws, CBD oil must be acquired legally in the U.S. and outside of Tennessee.

 The CBD oil must have a manufacturer’s label that says the product contains less than 0.9% THC, the predominant, intoxicating cannabinoid in cannabis.
 The oil must be purchased legally in the US outside of Tennessee and users must also have proof of legal purchase.

 Weed possession laws in Tennessee

 In 2020 Rep. Antonio Parkinson and Sen. Katrina Robinson pushed to raise the simple possession limit from 0.5 ounce of marijuana to 1 ounce of marijuana.
 However, their efforts have not been successful and possession of 0.5 ounce or less of marijuana is considered a misdemeanor in Tennessee punishable by up to a $250 fine and one year in jail.
 That said, the Nashville District Attorney’s Office announced in 2020 that it will no longer prosecute for possession of less than 0.5 ounce of marijuana, opening the door for other jurisdictions to follow suit.
 This decision does not mean that marijuana has been decriminalized in Tennessee.

 A 2018 study conducted by the American Civil Liberties Union (ACLU) showed a strong racial disparity in drug enforcement actions in Tennessee with Black Americans arrested for weed possession at three times the rate of whites.